rticommunity/rticonnextdds-examples/examples/connext_dds/xml_application_env/README.md

 6) The main loop repeately publishes the environment variables.
 The array of variables are provided to the main function in the ```char *envp[]``` parameter.

-The *Topic* type in this example is complex to illustrate the power of type codes.
-The default value for `resource_limits.type_code_max_serialized_length` is `2048` bytes -- an insufficient size to hold the type codes of a complex type.
-We need to increase the value so that built-in topics on the receiver side get the correct type code information of our example topic type, which has a size of `3070` bytes.
-Note that resource limits need to be changed both in the Publisher and Subscriber application's *DomainParticipant* QoS.

-The subscriber has no user data readers.
-Our purpose is to show how to manipulate metadata describing the message type.
-To do this, we listen for built-in topic data describing published topics.
-When we get information about new topic types, we print out information about the type using the *TypeCode* APIs.